 Slimer was at least a little more bearable when he genuinely helped the Ghostbusters save the day, like when they went up against Killerwatt.

 A large part of the problem was that Executive Meddling changed Slimer's character.
 Originally, Slimer was an affable sidekick that didn't speak coherently.
 While there were episodes where he would play a major role, there were others in which he barely appeared if at all.
 However, with the third season, Slimer started to take more focus in plots and began speaking coherently.

-"Funny Aneurysm" Moment: The episode "Janine's Genie" has one scene in which the Ghostbusters, including Janine, tries to prevent a ghost-hijacked plane with the passengers inside from crashing in New York City.
-Janine and Peter, piloting the plane themselves, nearly avoided crashing against the WTC twin towers.
+Harsher in Hindsight: The episode "Janine's Genie" has one scene in which the Ghostbusters, including Janine, attempt to prevent a ghost-hijacked plane, with passengers inside, from crashing in New York City.
+Janine and Peter, piloting the plane themselves, nearly avoid crashing against the World Trade Center.

 The story goes that Lorenzo Music was dropped because Bill Murray was concerned about Peter Venkman sounding like Garfield and executives sought to accommodate him.
 If indeed true, well, that makes a later Murray role very ironic.